SingeRoi/bookWorm_ms4/README.md

 * Allow registered users to rate titles, only if they purchased them

-* Include pagination and/or other dynamic and responsive display actions.
+* Include pagination and/or other dynamic and responsive display actions to deal with large datasets.

 ### User Stories